- July 13, 2018

 - Posted by: Admin

-- Category: Development and growth, Work Gist
+- Category: Organizational Growth, Work Gist

 Tokunbo received the summons to the Managing Director’s office with trepidation, she pasted on a huge fake smile as her colleagues and superiors watched her with a smirk.
 She could hear them whispering that ‘Miss know it all’ is in trouble as a floor supervisor rarely gets called up except he/she is in trouble.